AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/print-dashboard.md

 ## Understand what information is printed when printing a dashboard

-When printing a dashboard or saving it as a PDF file, some information from the dashboard, as it appears in the Adobe Workfront web application, may not appear on the printed or exported file.
+When printing a dashboard or saving it as a .PDF file, some information from the dashboard, as it appears in the Adobe Workfront web application, may not appear on the printed or exported file.

 * [What is displayed?](#what-is-displayed)
 * [What is not displayed?](#what-is-not-displayed)